BriansIDP/espnet_slurp/egs/librispeech/aed1/README.md

 This will give you the rare word error rate.

-Expected WER for test-clean for system trained on train-clean-100:
+Expected WER for test-clean for system trained on train-clean-100 with biasing list of 1000 words:

 |                     |          WER |      R-WER |
 |:-------------------:|-------------:|-----------:|
 | test-clean          |       0.0730 |      0.2292|

-Expected WER for test-clean for system trained on full training set:
+Expected WER for test-clean for system trained on full training set with biasing list of 1000 words:

 |                     |          WER |      R-WER |
 |:-------------------:|-------------:|-----------:|